 In short, hitting the ball excessively high is almost always a result of adding too much dynamic loft at impact.
 By checking your setup, committing to a proper weight shift, and really drilling the feeling of compressing the ball instead of scooping it, you can take control of your ball flight and unlock the extra distance and consistency you've been missing.

 Our focus with Caddie AI is to simplify these improvements.
 Instead of just guessing which of these faults is your primary issue, you can get instant feedback.
-You can describe your shot, ask about a specific drill, or甚至 upload a video of your swing for real-time analysis to get a clear, personalized plan.
-It’s a way to remove the uncertainty from practice, allowing you to train with confidence and focus on a plan knowing where your going next to hit your golf goals.
+You can describe your shot, ask about a specific drill, or even upload a video of your swing for real-time analysis to get a clear, personalized plan.
+It’s a way to remove the uncertainty from practice, allowing you to train with confidence and focus on a plan knowing where you're going next to hit your golf goals.